arnsley Independent Group

 All rights reserved

-Fact: Barnsley Council have just purchased a new millstone, Gateway Plaza, and paid £20M for it although this will exceed £25M if agency/consulltancy fees, stamp duty and fitting out are included.
+Fact: Barnsley Council have purchased a millstone, Gateway Plaza, and paid £20M for it although this will exceed £25M if agency/consulltancy fees, stamp duty and fitting out are included.
 There is some doubt that it's worth more than £13M in the currently depressed business property environment.
-(Only the office space provides benefit and normal buyers would not pay good money for 'no benefit assets'.)
+(Only the office space provides benefit and commercial buyers would not pay good money for 'no benefit assets'.)
 Irrespective of whether it is worth the money are the Council in touch with the real world?
 It amounts to gross insensitivity when massive job cuts are being inflicted on the work-force (reported to be 700 with a proportion of them enforced redundancies).
-Is it affordable in the current economic climate?
-Labour have claimed it will save money from 2012 onwards but only £200,000 a year.
-It has been noted that an increased borrowing of £18.5M was included in the Treasury Management figures provided for the Cabinet Meeting of 23 March 2011.
-At 2.5%, interest will be going on for £0.5M per year.
-Has the interest rate been fixed and if so at what premium?
-With current inflation exceeding 5%, base rate is expected to rise by the end of 2011 and continue rising for some time.
-The premiums are therefore currently relatively high.
-A premium of only 1% will amount to £200,000 per year exactly the stated annual savings.